abstract-coder/abstract-coder.github.io/LANGUAGE-GUIDE.md

 * How are you?
 * How are you doing?
 * How is it going?
-* ...

 These phrases all mean the same, but are written differently.

-> Different syntax is easy to understand for humans, but not so easy for a computer!
-Computers need predictable syntax within a code in order to understand it.

 The condition above could also be written in different ways.